iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 `api.getCollapsedChildren(node)`
 Get the children of the given collapsed node which are removed during collapse operation

+`api.getCollapsedChildrenRecursively(node)`
+Get collapsed children recursively including nested collapsed children.
+Returned value includes edges and nodes, use selector to get edges or nodes.

+`api.getAllCollapsedChildrenRecursively(node)`
+Get collapsed children of all collapsed nodes recursively.
+Returned value includes edges and nodes, use selector to get edges or nodes.

 `api.clearVisualCue()`
 Forces the visual cue to be cleared.
 It is to be called in extreme cases.